The Hush City Mobile Lab’s mission is to make our cities quieter and healthier places to live in.

 But, what is quietness?
-And how it can be defined and addressed?
+And how can it be defined and addressed?

 In the same way that health cannot be defined as “merely the absence of disease” (WHO, 1948), the mere absence of noise is not sufficient to define quietness and ensure a good sonic environment for our physical and mental health, and social well-being.